rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 In these you too once walked, when you were living in them. ^0307

-But now you must put them all away : anger, wrath, malice, slander, and obscene talk from your mouth. ^0308
+But now you must put them all away: anger, wrath, malice, slander, and obscene talk from your mouth. ^0308

 Do not lie to one another, seeing that you have put off the old self with its practices ^0309